moccu/django-livewatch/README.rst

 Usage
 =====

 Before you can use django-livewatch, you have to install and configure it.
-Please see :ref:`installation` for more details.

 To integrate ``django-livewatch`` with `livewatch.de <http://www.livewatch.de/>`_ you can use the following URLs: